andy-todd-dev/wellness_timer/README.md

 # Wellness Timer
-A timer for meditation, mindfulness or any other practice
+A timer for meditation, mindfulness or any other wellness practice

 The app can be viewed running here: https://wellness.andytodd.dev/